Edoardo27/youtube_analysis/README.md

 # YouTube Analysis
 Personal project in which I analyzed YouTube data.
+The project's Jupyter Notebook is uploaded above.

 ## Packages/modules used: